x5e/gink/docs/lmdb_format.md

             key: entry-muid
             val: entry binary proto

-        placements - Entry proto data from commits, ordered in a way that can be accessed easily.
+        placements - Entry proto data from bundles, ordered in a way that can be accessed easily.
             key: (container-muid, subject, placement-muid, expiry), with muids packed into 16 bytes
             val: entry-id
             A couple of other wrinkles of note: